 It is estimated that between 1961-1989, around 5000 East Germans successfully got over, under, or around the Berlin Wall and found their freedom on the other side.

-While approximately 5,000 managed to escape, it is estimated just as many were caught and several hundred were killed in the attempt, with figures ranging from 100-330 fatalities.
+While approximately 5,000 managed to escape, it is estimated that just as many were caught and several hundred were killed in the attempt, with figures ranging from 100-330 fatalities.

 See Related: What Currency Does Germany Use?